Young Ambassadors are the young voice of Exeter Respect Festival and hold the ethos of Exeter Respect “All different, all equal”.

 RUBY MAY SPENCER

-As Respect enters it’s 20th year and my involvement, in it’s 3rd year, I know that my time whilst working with the Respect team has gained me invaluable experience.
+As Respect enters it’s 22th year and my involvement, in it’s 5th year, being one of many people of the Widrush generation who were lucky to find organisations to foster and believe on me, to become their young ambassador.
+I know that my time whilst volunteering with the Respect team has gained me invaluable experience.
 My confidence and self esteem has grown and I have been made aware of many social issues that I wouldn’t have otherwise known much about.
-I have a voice, that I use when I write my songs and feel very fortunate that I have had access to this learning.”
+I have a voice, that I use when I write my songs and feel very fortunate that I have had access to this learning.

 Ruby May Spencer is an up and coming solo singer/songwriter based in Exeter, Devon.
 Her music is a blend of soul, blues and jazz with a hint of folk.
 She released her debut EP ‘The Prologue’ back in December 2014 – at the age of 14yrs.
 Influences such as Amy Winehouse, Etta James, Nina Simone & Alabama Shakes inspire her music.
 The BBC Introducing in Devon artist, was recently chosen to record 2 original tracks as part of the Radio One Big Weekend Academy, which resulted in her performing at R1’s closing showcase.
 RMS is currently in the recording process of creating her 1st album, with plans for release by summer 2017!